Residential Student Assistance Program (RSAP)

 Morehouse, E., & Tobler, N. S. (2000).
 Preventing and reducing substance use among Institutionalized adolescents.
 Adolescence, 35(137), 1-28.

-Type of Study: Quasi-experimental, pretest/posttest nonequivalent/nonrandomized comparison group study
+Type of Study:

 Number of Participants: 387

-- Age — 13-19
+- Age — 13-19 years

-- Race/Ethnicity — 59% Black or African American, 26% Hispanic or Latino, 9% White, 6% Race/ethnicity unspecified.
+- Race/Ethnicity — 59% Black or African American, 26% Hispanic or Latino, 9% White, and 6% Race/ethnicity Unspecified

 - Gender — 83% Male

-Location/Institution: Residential facilities in New York State, including facilities for children in foster care, juvenile offenders, and youth with severe psychiatric problems.
+Location/Institution: Residential facilities in New York State, including facilities for children in foster care, juvenile offenders, and youth with severe psychiatric problems

-Summary: (To include comparison groups, outcomes, measures, notable limitations)
+(To include basic study design, measures, results, and notable limitations)

-Length of postintervention follow-up: Not Specified
+Length of controlled postintervention follow-up: None.

-Date Research Evidence Last Reviewed by CEBC: August 2016
+Date Research Evidence Last Reviewed by CEBC: October 2021

-Date Program Content Last Reviewed by Program Staff: April 2010
+Date Program Content Last Reviewed by Program Staff: October 2018

 Date Program Originally Loaded onto CEBC: April 2010